Java-Archive/ProxyBuilder.github.io/docs/dynamicproxy/index.md

         .addSecurityRule(() -> false)
         .build();
 ```
-This is a SecureVirtalProxy.
+This is a SecureVirtualProxy.
 The Security-Rules are invoked before the VirtualProxy ist activated.
-This means, the real Subject will be created after the first time all SecurityRules are OK.
+This means, the real Subject will not be created unless all SecurityRules are OK.
+Here`s an example for multiple SecurityRules:
 ```java
 final InnerDemoClass original = new InnerDemoClass();
     final InnerDemoInterface demoLogic = VirtualProxyBuilder